WaleedChayeb/Syriatech.org/README.md

 ## Syriatech.org Open API
-If you are interested in building and application on top of Syriatech.org you can use the following open APIs:
+If you are interested in building an application on top of Syriatech.org you can use the following open APIs:

 ### Get All Events
 ```